Geraldton Walleye Classic - Rules skip to content

 Tackle and Equipment

-a.
-Live bait and artificial lures, manufactured baits, pork rind and commercially available liquid attractants may be used.
+1. Live bait and artificial lures, manufactured baits, pork rind, and commercially available liquid attractants may be used.

 Tie Breakers